Last checked and updated on July, 2026.

 Q1.
 How much faster will I pay off my mortgage with biweekly payments?

-Usually, you can shave four to six years off a standard 30-year loan.
-The exact timeline depends heavily on your interest rate.
-Loans with higher interest rates actually see a more dramatic reduction in payoff time because the extra principal payment eliminates more compounding interest.
+Most borrowers cut four to six years off a standard 30-year loan.
+Higher starting interest rates actually see a bigger reduction in payoff time, because that extra principal payment eliminates more future compounding.

 Q2.
-Does a biweekly mortgage save you money?
+Does a biweekly mortgage actually save you money?

 Q3.
 Can I switch to biweekly payments at any time?